 (10) Variances and appeals.

-(a) appeal to the Zoning Board of Adjustment.
-The Zoning Board of Adjustment as established by this chapter shall hear and decide appeals and requests for variances from the requirements of this section.
+(a) appeal to the Planning Board of Adjustment.
+The Planning Board as established by this chapter shall hear and decide appeals and requests for variances from the requirements of this section.

-(b) Appeals of Alleged Errors to the Zoning Board of Adjustment.
-The Zoning Board of Adjustment shall hear and decide appeals when it is alleged that there is an error in any requirement, decision, or determination made by the Construction Official in the enforcement of this section.
+(b) Appeals of Alleged Errors to the Planning Board.
+The Planning Board shall hear and decide appeals when it is alleged that there is an error in any requirement, decision, or determination made by the Construction Official in the enforcement of this section.

-(c) Appeal of decision of the Zoning Board of Adjustment.
-Any person aggrieved by the decision of the Zoning Board of Adjustment or any taxpayer may appeal such decision to the Superior Court of New Jersey as provided by law.
+(c) Appeal of decision of the Planning Board.
+Any person aggrieved by the decision of the Planning Board or any taxpayer may appeal such decision to the Superior Court of New Jersey as provided by law.

 (d) Variances for historic structures.
 Variances may be issued for the reconstruction, rehabilitation, or restoration of structures listed on the National Register of Historic Places or the State Register of Historic Places without regard to the procedures, considerations, or findings set forth in this section.

 (e) Considerations in reviewing variance requests.
-In reviewing applications for appeals or variances from this coastal flood hazard protection system, the Zoning Board of Adjustment shall consider all technical evaluations, all relevant factors, all standards specified in this section, and the following considerations:
+In reviewing applications for appeals or variances from this coastal flood hazard protection system, the Planning Board shall consider all technical evaluations, all relevant factors, all standards specified in this section, and the following considerations:

 [1] The danger that materials may be swept onto other land to the injury of others;